gaboesquivel/gaboesquivel.com/content/bio.md

 Shortly after I joined knowledge.io as head of engineering and blockchain architect, leading a team of very talented engineers.
 I helped the company through their ICO and contributed to the design of the cloud services for their Ads Platform and Marketplace, and the Knowledge Ethereum wallet: a centralized wallet solution for all knowledge users and clients, focusing mainly in cloud security and user experience.

-I led these development teams from the perspective of someone that has been there in the trenches; keeping a positive and friendly attitude, trying to make engineers as happy an productive as they can possibly be; And leveraging technologies that provide competitive business advantages such as less time-to-market and better user experiences.

-Today I provide consultation and development services to startups and enterprise clients through <a href="https://corticaltouch.com" target="_blank">Cortical Touch</a>, I boutique software consultancy I own.
+Today I provide consultation and development services to startups and enterprise clients.

 My services include: